teateatea/heartbreaker/A/Classes/Magic-Users/Paradigms/Prepared Magic.md

 Make a WIS check vs DC 10.
 On a success, the following duration is measure in days.
 On a failure, the following duration is measured in weeks (the Spell resists being bound).

 Roll Ld6+INT, and subtract from 20.
 The result is the number of days/weeks required to add this Spell to the Spellbook.

+##### Adding Spells to Spellbooks
+Assuming a well-stocked magical laboratory, this process is laborious, but largely uncomplicated.
+Without appropriate facilities, double the duration required.

+Make a WIS check vs DC 10.
+On a success, the following duration is measured in days.
+On a failure, the following duration is measured in weeks *(as the Spell resists being bound by you specifically).*

+Roll $L$d6+INT, then subtract from 20.
+The result is the number of days or weeks required to add this Spell to the Spellbook.
 ___
 ## Spell Slots
 *How many spell-creatures can you feed with your soul-energy?*